reactivity & aggression

 clinic consultation (dogs)

-- Clinical behaviour assessment (2 hours)
+- Clinical behaviour assessment (up to 2 hours)

 - All behavioural issues over 24 weeks